SpaceBaker/xilux/doc/diary.md

 - '--depth 1' means we won't download the whole history.
 Only the latest branch is fetched and checked out.
 > git config -f .gitmodules submodule.kernel.shallow true
 - This command tells submodule update to only do a shallow update (not really necessary if checking out a tag)
-> cd kernel && git fetch origin tag <remote-tag>
+> cd kernel && git fetch origin tag <remote-tag> --no-tags
 - This command fetch only the specified tag
 > git checkout -b <your-new-branch-name> <remote-tag/branch>
 - Create a new branch from the specified tag

 Alternatively (to be tested)
-> git submodule add --single-branch <remote-tag/branch> git://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git
+> git submodule add --depth 1 --branch <remote-tag/branch> git://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git
 > cd kernel && git checkout -b <your-new-branch-name> <remote-tag/branch>

 #### Through tarball